-Lexi Anderson
+The Pyschology of a Smiile

-Pratt Institute
+How a souful Austin pop band makes transcendence feel like dancing.

-KP SMiiLE
+By Lexi Anderson, Pratt Institute

 Jake Miles used to go to hippie church.
 “Every single Sunday I went to this place called Maria’s Tacos and there was this gospel group,” he tells me.
 “It was basically a group where everybody could get free tacos and listen to this really hodge-podge psychedelic version of a gospel band ...
 I think that is one of the most Austin things that I can remember.”
 Now, as the frontman for the experimental pop group SMiiLE, Miles uses the harmonic sensibilities and joyful vibes of his childhood traditions to inform his music, something that can only be described as a kind of surreal musical adventure.